reactgraphqlacademy/graphql-api-training/README.md

 > The simplest way to expose a connection between objects is with a field that returns a plural type.

-GraphQL is a strongly typed query language, which means it probably doesn't make much sense to include the `type` on the field name.
+GraphQL is a **strongly typed** query language, which means it probably doesn't make much sense to include the `type` on the field name.

 #### 🏋️‍♀️ Bonus exercise part 2

-A) Add a field to the Training type called "discounts" that returns a "connection" of discounts.
+A) Add a field to the Training type called `discounts` that returns a "connection" of discounts.

-B) Would it make sense to do the same from Discount to Training?
+B) Would it make sense to do the same from `Discount` to `Training`?

 ## Exercise part 3 - Extending the GraphQL Cursor Connections Specification

-### 🥑 Before we start
+### 🥑 Before we start the exercise

 We can extend the "Connections" to accomodate particular use cases.
 One example is the `totalCount` field we added to the `TrainingConnection` type.

-To complete this exercise you'll use [GraphQL input types](https://graphql.org/learn/schema/#input-types).
+To complete the next exercise we'll use [GraphQL input types](https://graphql.org/learn/schema/#input-types).
 Input types are not only used for mutations but also to pass complex objects to our queries.

 The goal of this exercise it to add filtering and sorting to our `discounts` connection.
-Notice the service.findDiscounts is ready to handle our schema modifications.
+The service.findDiscounts is ready to handle our schema modifications.
 You'll only need to edit this file `src/schema.js`

 ### Tasks